jecode93/codecurious/README.md

 # codecurious.tech

-## Where Code Questions Get Answered
+## Where code questions get answered
 A journey through the questions every software engineer asks.
 You'll find clear and practical answers here if you’re curious about a tricky concept, a new term, or best practices.
 Ideal for beginners and lifelong learners in tech.

 ## Authors